knee-cola/SphereViewer/README.md

 * supports vanilla JavaScript and AMD
 * supports UV mapping customization

+## Live Demo
+Live demo is available on CodePen.io http://codepen.io/knee-cola/pen/vxQYNL

+## Documentation
+There is none ... you can figure it out from example provided below and [live example at CodePen](http://codepen.io/knee-cola/pen/vxQYNL)

 ## Installation
 ### NPM installation
 To install it via NPM run: